 The game is now changed, folks.
-I am just coming from 70-457 (Transition your skills from MCTS SQL Server 2008 to MCSE SQL Server 2012 Part 1) and I failed on the development part(admin part – no surprises – 900 points).
+I am just coming from 70-457 (Transition your skills from MCTS SQL Server 2008 to MCSE SQL Server 2012 Part 1) and I failed on the development part(admin part – no surprises – 900 points), I have to admit I spent way too much time checking out the games mentioned at klik her.
 I needed 2 or 3 more right answers, but that’s not the point.
 What’s interesting though is that if you want to be a MCSE (the old MCITP) for SQL Server 2012, you will have to do some work.
 A lot of work.
 Let me explain…

 As most of you know, Microsoft changed the rules of their certification program.
 For us – the DBAs – there was a DBA certification path up until 2008.
 For the dev guys – there was a different one.
 And of course for the BI gurus – there was third.
 Now, however, things are different.
 There is still a BI path, but there is no DBA and Dev, but DBA + DEV only, which is huge in terms of what we need to know in order to become MCSE(not to mention that exam on Data Warehousing was added also).